-Our own research into skeletonisation has consisted of development and refinement of our variant of unsupervised k-means clustering, in which a clustering is performed around k cylinder centres.
-This results in a set of skeleton points, at the top and bottom of each cylinder, forming a small segment which can then be connected using least cost.
-Initial results show that this method does not beat the state of the art, although it has some benefit in that exploiting the cylindrical prior means that the skeleton is more centred in the case of missing points.
+Our own research into skeletonisation has consisted of development and refinement of our variant of unsupervised k-means clustering, in which a clustering is performed around k-cylinder centres.
+This results in a set of skeleton points, at the top and bottom of each cylinder, forming a small segment which can then be connected using least cost to form a skeleton.
+This method with shown through an ablation study to deliver substantially lower error in stem length measurements at higher levels of occlusion compared to existing methods and was further demonstrated to maintain this performance on a general dataset if occlusion is the main challenge in the data.
+This work was presented at the Towards Autonomous Robotic Systems Conference (TAROS) in London and was awarded the best paper in field robotics.